freda1874/PeerTutor-Management-System/README.md

    - Create named queries with joins for accessing lazy-fetched objects.

 4. **JUnit Tests**:
-   - Implement a minimum of 40 JUnit tests.
+   - Implement 60+ JUnit tests.
    - Use the Client API to test CRUD operations and role-based access controls.
-   - Ensure the REST API is running before executing tests.
-   - Optionally generate a Maven surefire report to summarize test results.
+   - Generate a Maven surefire report to summarize test results.

----

-### Contact

-For any questions or support, please contact Lei Luo at [email@example.com].